commonpike/fairpost/docs/Facebook.md

    - save this as `FAIRPOST_FACEBOOK_APP_ID` in your .env
  - under 'settings', find your app secret
    - save this as `FAIRPOST_FACEBOOK_APP_SECRET` in your .env
- - before you use the app, set the App Mode to 'Live'
-   - use https://github.com/commonpike/fairpost/blob/master/public/privacy-policy.md for the privacy policy url
+ - keep the app under development, otherwise the localhost return url wont work

 ### Find the page id of the page you want the app to manage
   - go to https://business.facebook.com/
-  - find your page (currently under 'settings > business assets')
+  - find your page (currently under 'settings > accounts > pages')
   - save the page id as `FAIRPOST_FACEBOOK_PAGE_ID` in your .env

 ### Enable the platform